dbravender/magictrick/README.md

     ```

     Each `Game` has a `List<List<Change>>` `changes` property.
 While the engine is updating the game state it's adding new `changes`.
 Each sublist animates simultaneously.

+    ⚠️ The UI layer should never access the game state.
+All information needed to make a change has to be included when the engine outputs the change.
+When a change is rendered the game state might not have all the information needed to render a given change.
+For example, when a hand is over, trying to find the index of a card in a player's hand will not work because the game state will contains the cards for the next hand.

 * Each `Game` must implement the `GameState` interface: